gitter-badger/gdcfun/README.md

 ### Node.js localhost server

-* First, you need to install the gdcfun library with `npm -i gdcfun`  or `npm install gdcfun`.
+* First, you need to install the gdcfun library with `npm i gdcfun`  or `npm install gdcfun`.
 * Then, you need to run `http-server -i <port number> ` and edit the contents in `localhost:<port number>`

 ### Browser (Chrome) development tool